-There shall be no discrimination or segregation based on race, sex, color, religion, national origin or ancestry in the sale, lease sub lease, transfer, use, occupancy, tenure or enjoyment of property in the Redevelopment Project Area No. 2, and all property sold, leased, subleased, or other transfer of land in the Redevelopment Project Area No. 2 shall contain such nondiscrimination and non-segregation clauses as are required by law.
+There shall be no discrimination or segregation based on race, religion, religious creed, color, national origin, disability, sexual orientation, gender identity or expression, ancestry, familial status or sex, color, religion, national origin or ancestry in the sale, lease sub lease, transfer, use, occupancy, tenure or enjoyment of property in the Redevelopment Project Area No. 2, and all property sold, leased, subleased, or other transfer of land in the Redevelopment Project Area No. 2 shall contain such nondiscrimination and non-segregation clauses as are required by law.